Anupam-Ashish-Minz/favorite_books_backend/docs/notes.md

 Make a site where you can select your favorite book (like bookmarks)

 # TODO
++ add option for selecting the favorite book of the user
-+ make a login system
++ make a details page
-+ display books using open library api
++ major styling for home page

 # Later
++ embed seach icon into the input box